 BIOS setting Meaning Setting options Effect Туре The type of drive connected to the Not installed No drive installed. secondary slave is configured here.
 Auto Automatic recognition of the drive and setup of appropriate values.
 CD/DVD CD -/ DVD drive.
-ARMD ARMD - drive (zip drive) LBA/Large Mode This option activates the logical block Disabled Disables this function. addressing / large mode for tot.
+ARMD ARMD - drive (zip drive) LBA/Large Mode This option activates the logical block addressing / large mode for IDE.
+Disabled Disables this function.
 Auto Automatic enabling of this function when supported by the system.
-Block (Multi-Sector This option enables the block mode for Disabled Disables this function.
-I ranster) IDE nard drives.
+Block (Multi-Sector Disables this function.
+Transfer) IDE hard drives.
 When this option is enabled, the number of blocks per request from the configuration sector of the hard drive is read.
 Auto Automatic enabling of this function when supported by the system.